decentraland/adr/docs/ADR-4-collections-architecture-in-L1-L2.md

 - **Do the token URI changes in L2?**

-  Token uri of L2 is stored in the main collection in L1
+  Token URI of L2 is stored in the main collection in L1

 ```yaml
 OpenSea (mainnet): opensea.com/mainnet/tokens/{collection_l1}/{hash(collection_l1_1, token)}